April is Oral Cancer Awareness Month at Bruggeman Dental

 Facts About Oral Cancer

-Oral cancer refers to any cancer that develops in the mouth or throat.
-This includes cancers of the lips, tongue, cheeks, floor of the mouth, hard and soft palate, sinuses, and pharynx.
-It can also affect the glands that produce saliva and the tonsils.
+Oral cancer develops in the mouth or throat, affecting areas such as the lips, tongue, cheeks, floor of the mouth, hard and soft palate, sinuses, and pharynx.
+It can also impact the salivary glands and tonsils.

-Oral cancer is a type of head and neck cancer, and it can be life-threatening if not diagnosed and treated early.
-While oral cancer can occur in anyone, it is more common in older adults over the age of 55, and men are twice as likely to develop oral cancer than women.
-However, recent studies have shown an increase in oral cancer cases among younger individuals due to the rise in human papillomavirus (HPV) infections.
+As a type of head and neck cancer, oral cancer can become life-threatening without early diagnosis and treatment.
+Although anyone can develop oral cancer, older adults over 55 face a higher risk, and men are twice as likely to be affected as women.
+However, recent studies indicate a rise in oral cancer cases among younger individuals due to increasing human papillomavirus (HPV) infections.

 Risk Factors